-You are a national of one of the EU or EER countries (listed at the bottom), except Bulgaria and Romania: you can travel and work freely throughout the EU including The Netherlands, no work permit required.
+You are a national of one of the EU/EEA countries (listed at the bottom of this page): you can travel and work freely throughout the EU including The Netherlands, no work permit required.
 After arriving The Netherlands, you'll have to register at the municipality where you live within 3 months and you'll have to apply for a BSN-number (formerly SoFi-number).
 Without this number you cannot work.
-You can get this number through the municipality if you have a fixed adress, but also if you haven't got an adress yet through an appointment at the nearest Tax Office, phone: 0800-0543 (Dutch spoken!).
+You can get this number through the municipality if you have a fixed adress, but also if you haven't got an adress yet through an appointment at the nearest Tax Office (there are several support points throughout the country.
+For more info from the Tax Office, phone: 0800-0543 (Dutch spoken!).
 In any case you'll have to be able to have a fixed adress and the means to support yourself within 3 months.

 You are a student.
 Your Residency Card will state that you have permission to work max.
 10 hours per week or 2 months during the summer holiday period.
 We don't offer jobs that fall into that category however, you should try a (student) temping agency.
 Employers still need to file for work permission ("tewerkstellingsvergunning").

 You have a partner that lives and works in The Netherlands (expat).
 As a partner you can be granted permission to work and it will state so on your Residency Card ("Arbeid vrij toegestaan. ..." ).
 If so, we can assist you, but only if the permission is already formally granted.